LTUC/amman-dotnet-401d2/Curriculum/Class03/FACILITATOR.md

 # Class 03

+## Learning Objectives
+* The student will be introduced and implement the FileStream
+* The student will know how to Create, Read, Update, and Delete file using the FileStream
+* The studetn will know how to properly open and close a file from an external location

 ## How do I prep for today?
 Review lecture notes, past youtube lecture videos. become familiar with System.IO